CS5008Fall2025/homework-sorts-NHazelJ/README.md

 Github Account name:  https://github.com/NHazelJ

-Link to Assignment on Github: (copy and paste the link to your assignment repo here)
+Link to Assignment on Github: https://github.com/CS5008Fall2025/homework-sorts-NHazelJ/tree/main

 How many hours did it take you to complete this assignment (estimate)?
+10 hours

 Did you collaborate with any other students/TAs/Professors?
 If so, tell us who and in what capacity.
-- one per row, add more if needed
+- N/A

 Did you use any external resources (you do not have to cite in class material)?
 (Cite them below)
 1. Cormen, T. H., Leiserson, C. E., Rivest, R. L., & Stein, C. Introduction to Algorithms (3rd ed.).
 MIT Press — Insertion sort analysis.